What is the Executive?

 The Executive is the Patron Body of the school.
 In the Irish National School system, every school has a patron body, which is the legal owner the school on behalf of the school community.
 Traditionally it has been one of the churches that fulfilled that role.

 This school is different.
 It is owned – through the Executive – by the school community.
 The parents effectively own the school!
 This means that we are independent in a way that few other schools are.
-It also means that it’s especially important that parents, get involved in some way with the daily life of the school; that you make the most of your child’s time here.
+It also means that it’s especially important that parents get involved in some way with the daily life of the school; that you make the most of your child’s time here.
 This isn’t the kind of school where you drop your kids in the morning, pick them up at 2.30 and forget about the place apart from that.

-Who is on Executive?
+Who is on the Executive?

 The Executive is made up of the Board of Directors of CETNS, who are elected each year at the CETNS AGM or are co-opted throughout the year.
 We are the legal owners of the school building and are constituted as a non-profit company, limited by guarantee.
-Membership of the Executive is open to any parent who wishes to get involved.
+Membership of the Executive is open to any parent/teacher who wishes to get involved.

-The current members of the Executive Committee are:-
+The current members of the Executive Committee are:

 Secretary – Jill O’ Sullivan

-Treasurer – Fionn Woodhouse
+Member – Fionn Woodhouse

 What does the Executive do?